cambrad3/cambrad3.github.io/index.md

 Our experiments include regularizing linear regression algorithm with ridge(L2 norm), lasso (L1 norm) and elastic net techniques.
 There are outlier values in our data.
 To handle such outliers in the player stats we experimented with Huber loss in linear regression.
 This model handles outliers well by minimizing the contribution of outliers to the loss function.

 The below chart compares various techniques in linear regression.
-We used RMSE, MAE, R_squared for evaluating the models.
+We used RMSE, MAE, R-squared for evaluating the models.

 <img src="https://www.dropbox.com/s/niahlwdhdve3j0t/Screen%20Shot%202019-11-13%20at%202.51.55%20PM.png?raw=1" width="500">